 BIOGRAPHY

-Recent exhibitions include The Museum at FIT (New York, NY 2026), WhiteBox Portable (New York, NY 2026), VIMA Art Fair - NIKA Project Space (Limassol, Cyprus, 2026), House of Lucie - Lucie Foundation (Athens, Greece, 2025), Brâncuși Gallery at The Romanian Cultural Institute (New York, NY, 2025), Contemporary Textile Art Biennial (Guimarães, Portugal, 2024), AUP Fine Arts Gallery at The American University of Paris (Paris, France, 2024), NIKA Project Space (Dubai, UAE, 2023), The Artist Workspace (London, UK, 2023), Whitebox (New York, NY, 2022), Museo La Tertulia (Cali, Colombia, 2022), and Filter Space (Chicago, IL, 2021).
-She was a Fulbright / Stavros Niarchos Foundation Fellow (2017), and an artist in Residence of the Sigg Foundation (2023) and the Museum of Arts and Design (2014).
-She received her Master’s from NYU Tisch School of the Arts (2013).
+Recent exhibitions include The Museum at FIT (New York, NY, 2026), WhiteBox Portable (New York, NY, 2026), House of Lucie – Lucie Foundation (Athens, Greece, 2025), Brâncuși Gallery, Romanian Cultural Institute (New York, NY, 2025), Contemporary Textile Art Biennial (Guimarães, Portugal, 2024), The American University of Paris (Paris, France, 2024), NIKA Project Space (Dubai, UAE, 2023), WhiteBox (New York, NY, 2022), and Museo La Tertulia (Cali, Colombia, 2022).
+Recent writing on her work includes scholarly essays in the International Journal of Surrealism, where her sculpture also appears on the cover, and in Drawing: Research, Theory, Practice (both Fall 2025).
+Her feature on The Bone as (Bandage) Dress is included in The Museum at FIT’s Art X Fashion audio tour on Bloomberg Connects.
+Ziamou was a Fulbright / Stavros Niarchos Foundation Fellow and an artist in residence at the Sigg Foundation and the Museum of Arts and Design.
+She received her Master’s from NYU Tisch School of the Arts.